AdamCodd/local-hyperDB/README.md

 db.load(f"testing\pokemon_hyperdb.pickle.gz")

 # Query the HyperDB instance using a text input ("Pikachu") and specify the key as "info.description" for filtering documents.
-# The `key` parameter also supports an array of keys for more complex filtering.
+# The `key` parameter also supports multiple keys and nested keys for more complex filtering.
 results = db.query("Pikachu", top_k=3, key="info.description")
 ```
 Returns: